mlavi/hugo/content/post/first.md

 - I can test the build of my content, templates, and enhanced work on those elements.
 - Everything under revision control, therefore: blog + content = testable software!

+### A Static Web CMS?

-Even though I've accomplished much with Joomla, WordPress, Drupal, and ModX over the years, you inevitably fall out of love after the first month with complex and brittle software.
+Even though I've accomplished much with various web content management systems (CMS) such as Joomla, WordPress, Drupal, and ModX over the years, you inevitably fall *out of love* after the first month with complex and brittle software.
 Will it happen again?

+A static, compiled web site removes and loses dynamic, server-side functionality for persistence and interaction, or does it?
+With the advent of application service providers (ASP) or cloud hosted anything-as-a-service, we can move from server-side to service providers for comments and who knows what else?
+In addition, we can leverage improved web client capabilities to shift what was server-side to client-side processing.

+This will be a great experiment!

+### Infrastructure as Code

+The real purpose of this blog will be to catalog and share my research and development towards my passion:
+Infrastructure as Code.
+It is a ripe time for system and design thinking because the entire industry is trying to solve basic problems and automate their solution while integrating many different systems and disciplines.
+It is an exciting and disruptive time!